 Use a paper towel or rag to wipe off the magnet.
 Then replace the plug after the differential has finished draining.
 There should be a crush washer (a metal ring) that came off with the plug.
 If you cannot find it, it is probably in the bottom of your catch basin and fishing around with your fingers should locate it.
 Ideally, you want to use a new washer, but the old one will suffice if you did not purchase a new one.

 Note: the crush washers for the drain and fill plugs are different sizes, meaning you will need to purchase two different washers if you plan to replace them.
 Thanks Honda.

 Fill the Differential With New Fluid

 I highly recommend using the oil made for Honda.
-Some people will tell you any high quality gear oil will work, but a new differential is too expensive for me to risk it.
-You only need two quarts, so give yourself peace of mind and by the Honda product.
+Some people will tell you any high-quality gear oil will work, but a new differential is too expensive for me to risk it.
+You only need two quarts, so give yourself peace of mind and buy the Honda product.

 There is no way you can pour the fluid from the bottle into the differential.
 You will need a fluid transfer pump.
 They are cheap and easy to use.
 After opening the quart of oil, stick the plastic tube protruding from the cap at one end into the quart of oil.
 That end has a cap that will screw onto the quart bottle just like the original cap, making the chance of spilling it much less likely.